biemond/biemond-orawls/README.markdown

         post_classpath:     "/opt/oracle/wlsdomains/domains/Wls1036/lib/aa.jar"
       }

 ###wls_domain

-it needs wls_setting and when domain is not provided it will use the 'default'.
-Probably you need to restart the AdminServer or subscribe with the wls_adminserver type
+it needs wls_setting and when identifier is not provided it will use the 'default'.
+Probably after changing the domain you need to restart the AdminServer or subscribe for a restart to this change with the wls_adminserver type

 or use puppet resource wls_domain

+    # In this case it will use default as wls_setting identifier
     wls_domain { 'Wls1036':
       ensure                      => 'present',
       jpa_default_provider        => 'org.eclipse.persistence.jpa.PersistenceProvider',